Deep Generative Model for Human Mobility Behavior: Generating realistic activity event sequences

 \item TimeGeo.
 Originally developed to reconstruct high-resolution spatio-temporal mobility trajectories from sparse digital traces, TimeGeo incorporates three individual-specific parameters to characterize temporal movement dynamics: the weekly number of home-based tours, the dwell rate, and the burst rate.
 These parameters govern time-dependent travel tendencies through a Markov decision process that distinguishes movement patterns based on an individual's location state.
 Spatial decisions are modeled using a rank-based EPR mechanism, which selects exploration locations based on their proximity rank relative to the current location, rather than absolute geographic distance.
 We estimated temporal and spatial parameters for each individual using the training dataset.
-For each test sequence, the most frequently visited location was designated as the home location, and 336 consecutive hourly steps were simulated to generate a 14-day activity-travel trajectory.
+For each test sequence, the most frequently visited location was designated as the home location, and the model was simulated at a temporal resolution of one hour.

 \end{itemize}